-Cauda Equina Syndrome is caused by extreme pressure and swelling of the nerves at the base of the spinal chord, the nerves become compressed and it should always be treated as a medical emergency.
+Cauda Equina Syndrome is caused by extreme pressure and swelling of the nerves when they become compressed and it should always be treated as a medical emergency.

-The potential long-term effects of Cauda Equina Syndrome (CES) include paralysis and incontinence if treatment is delayed, so doctors need to be able to recognise the warning signs associated with CES.
+The potential long-term effects of Cauda Equina Syndrome (CES) include permanent paralysis and incontinence if treatment is delayed, so doctors need to be able to recognise the warning signs associated with CES quickly.

 Warning signs of Cauda Equina Syndrome